-Just like the face, our body needs to be stripped off the death skin cells with an abrasive product – body peeling.
+Just like the face, our body needs to be stripped off the dead skin cells with an abrasive product – body peeling.
 There are many body peeling products.
-I love smell of chocolate or coffee in body products and that’s why I use body scrubs like this one: Coffee Body Scrub with dead sea salt and organic oils.
+I love the smell of chocolate or coffee in body products and that’s why I use body scrubs like this one: Coffee Body Scrub with dead sea salt and organic oils.

 Moisturizing and nourishing skincare

 I have to admit I do not pamper the skin on my body as I do on my face.
 If I buy a body lotion or cream, it lasts me forever.
-However, I’ve been using just a few drops of oil after shower and it works very well.
-Jojoba oil or hemp seed oil work perfectly.
+However, I’ve been using just a few drops of oil after a shower and it works very well.
+Jojoba oil or hemp seed oil works perfectly.